hfhbd/ComposeTodo/README.md

 ## Authentication

 The used authentication is for demo purpose only.
-Never use this implementation for a productive application.
+Never use this implementation in a productive application.